-Searching for the perfect horse can be time consuming, but the following tips should help you streamline the process and reduce the likelihood of wasted journeys to view unsuitable equiness.
+Searching for the perfect horse can be time consuming, but the following tips should help you streamline the process and reduce the likelihood of wasted journeys to view unsuitable equines:

-Be realistic about what you are capable of handling and riding.
+• Be realistic about what you are capable of handling and riding.
 Don’t start looking for a horse to bring on if really you need one that’s more established.
-‘Overhorsing’ is a common, and often costly, mistake, no matter what your level of riding is.
+Owners “overhorsing” themselves is a common, and often costly, mistake, no matter what your level of riding is.
 It doesn’t take much to give your confidence a knock, so don’t be tempted to take on too much.

-It sounds simple, but read the advert thoroughly and make sure you don’t miss anything.
+• It sounds obvious, but read the advert thoroughly and make sure you don’t miss anything.
 Look out for phrases like ‘not a novice ride’ and don’t waste time ringing owners about horses that aren’t suitable or are priced over your budget.

-While reading the advert look out for what’s missing from it.
-Ask yourself, why does the ad not say ‘no vices’ or ‘100% catch, box, shoe’?
-Note these down to ask the owner about if you decide to ring them.
+• While reading the advert think about what information is missing from it.
+Ask yourself, why does the ad not say “no vices” or ‘‘100% catch, box, shoe”?
+Note these down to ask the seller about if you decide to ring them.

-If you’ve seen a horse advertised that you’re interested in, ring the seller and ask plenty of questions before making arrangements to view it.
-It might well be ‘the one’ but by asking the right questions you can avoid a wasted journey and get a feel for whether the seller is genuine.
+If you’ve seen a horse advertised that you’re interested in, ring the seller and ask appropriate questions to help you decide if it is worth going to view the horse.
+It might well be “the one”, but by asking the right questions you can avoid a wasted journey and get a feel for whether the seller is genuine.